mverschu/adwsdomaindump/README.md

 # ADWSDomainDump
-Active Directory information dumper via ADWS (Active Directory Web Services)
+Active Directory information dumper via ADWS (Active Directory Web Services).

 ## Introduction
 In an Active Directory domain, a lot of interesting information can be retrieved via ADWS by any authenticated user (or machine).